theworldaccordingtosound/theworldaccordingtosound.github.io/pages/outside-in.md

 </p>
 <br>
 <p>
   Everyone who orders a ticket will be mailed an eye mask and listening instructions.
-(A ticket might make a nice gift for someone you can't hang out with in person these holidays)
+(A ticket might make a nice gift for someone you can't hang out with in person these holidays).
+Finally, if you're a student or going through financial hard times right now, email us at thewatsound@gmail.com and we'll figure out a way for you to make it to the shows!
+Everyone who wants to listen gets to, there's no question here.
 </p>

 <div class='outsidein-image-container'>